allynt/lfric_core/documentation/source/user_guide/applications/application_structure.rst

      under which the code may be used.
    -----------------------------------------------------------------------------

-.. _section application structure:
+.. _application structure:

 Application Structure
 =====================

-The LFRic software includes core software for creating and using model fields and :ref:`LFRic component <section components>` software that is intended to support the creation of different model applications that all have a similar structure.
+The LFRic software includes core software for creating and using model fields and :ref:`LFRic component <components>` software that is intended to support the creation of different model applications that all have a similar structure.
 This section describes a typical LFRic application that runs a single scientific model: the model is